matthewgapp/matthewgapp/README.md

 - 👋 Hi, I’m @matthewgapp
 - 👀 I’m interested in building products that help people make cool stuff
-- 🌱 I’m currently building the next de-facto platform for working with numbers at Arithmix
 - 💞️ I’m always looking to colloborate with people who enjoy making tools for others
 - 📫 You can reach me at matthew.m.gapp@gmail.com